 TRANSFERS: After breakfast, your driver will arrive to pick you up for a pleasant 15-minute journey to the start of the trail.
 Upon completion of your walk, you will be collected from within the Borough Huts Campground for a scenic 40-minute transfer to the Royal Mail Hotel at Dunkeld.

 ITINERARY: This full-day walk explores Mt Rosea, sitting high above Halls Gap.
 We start our journey at an elevation of around 600 metres and climb steadily through forested slopes, the track then veers around to the south and east through boulders and over rock formations while opening up views over large parts of the central Grampians.
-It’s not quick walking and shouldn’t be as there are great opportunities to rest and absorb the environment of this sharp mountain range before reaching one of the highest peaks in the Grampians, Mt Rosea sitting high at more than 1000m elevation.
+It’s not quick walking and shouldn’t be, as there are great opportunities to rest and absorb the environment of this stunning mountain range before reaching one of the highest peaks in the Grampians, Mt Rosea sitting high at more than 1000m elevation.
 Later after a long steady descent, you’ll reach Borough Huts where in World War Two, there was a base for charcoal production, when petrol was in short supply.
 Make your way to the end of the walk where you will meet your driver for the transfer to the small town of Dunkeld at the southern tip of the Grampians.
 Spend the next two nights at the Royal Mail Hotel at the foot of Mount Sturgeon.
-Tonight indulge your taste buds in a sensational dinner in the hotel’s award-winning Wickens Restaurant enjoying fresh local produce sourced from its 1.5-hectare kitchen garden.
+Tonight, enjoy casual dining at the Parker Street Project Restaurant enjoying fresh local produce sourced from its 1.5-hectare kitchen garden.

 TRANSFERS: Your driver will provide a short transfer to the start of this final walk as well as a return transfer on completion.

 ITINERARY: After breakfast at the hotel your driver will transfer you to the start of the trail.
 This half day walk starts from 6km north of Dunkeld.
 After winding its way up through pleasant woodland, the track crosses several landslips from heavy rains in 2011, before gaining elevation and wide views to the east.
 After some more climbing, views to the west emerge, but it’s the summit that offers the grandest views and deserves a good break to absorb the serenity.
 Retrace your steps where your driver will meet you for the return transfer to your accommodation at Dunkeld.
-Tonight enjoy another fabulous dinner in the 2 hatted Wickens Restaurant at the restaurant enjoyed an inspired menu of superb fresh produce.
+Tonight, enjoy another fabulous dinner at the Parker Street Project Restaurant with an inspired menu of superb fresh produce.

 ITINERARY: Your tour finishes after breakfast.